-A new regional emissions analysis was conducted for the Medford-Ashland PM10 maintenance area because regionally-significant projects have been added to the TIP and RTP.
-The RVMPO used the MOVES3 emissions model for the PM10 emissions analysis.
+A new regional emissions analysis was conducted for the Medford-Ashland PM{10} maintenance area because regionally-significant projects have been added to the TIP and RTP.
+The RVMPO used the MOVES3 emissions model for the PM{10} emissions analysis.

-Opportunities for public review and comment began in May with publication of draft AQCD on RVMPO web site, www.rvmpo.org, and discussion at the MONTH 2021 RVMPO TAC meeting.
+Opportunities for public review and comment began in May with publication of draft AQCD on RVMPO web site, www.rvmpo.org, and discussion at the September 8, 2021 RVMPO TAC & PAC joint meeting.
 Other opportunities included advertised public meetings of RVMPO committees.
-The formal public comment period, from Month 2021 to 30 days later, and a RVMPO Policy Committee public hearing on MONTH 2021, were advertised at committee meetings, newspaper ads, and public presentations.
+The formal public comment period began on August 10, 2021 and continued until the formal public hearing held at the September Policy Committee meeting and a RVMPO Policy Committee public hearing on September 28, 2021, were advertised at committee meetings, press releases, and placed on the RVMPO's website for review.
 All meetings and hearings were held at RVCOG offices in Central Point, and were accessible by public transportation.
-The process concluded with the public hearing held during the MONTH, 2021 Policy Committee Meeting.
+The process concluded with the public hearing held during the September 28, 2021 Policy Committee Meeting.